Saturday, August 5, 2023

 Ava and guitar entrance

-Ava and I were at the Entrance Door as we were leaving.
+Ava and I were at the entrance door when we left.

 US TVA F2021 COLBERT STEAM PLANT Turn-about